fbpx

 • Note: Due to the popularity, reservations are required ahead of time whether you’re taking the bus or your own car.

 • Hike to Maroon Bells.
-There are a lot of options in terms of hiking, but a popular trail is Maroon Bells to Crater Lake.
+There are a lot of options in terms of hiking, but a popular trail is the Maroon Bells Scenic Loop Trail.
 This relatively short but challenging trail takes less than two hours to complete and, depending on the time of year, you’ll have full access to the blooming aspens.

 • You can also add an additional mile onto your hike onto Maroon Pass in order to peek at the gorgeous snow capped mountains.